cfang322/Habit-Tree/README.md

 Habit Tree is a habit tracking web application designed to help users establish and maintain healthy habits.
 The app provides a user-friendly interface for tracking habits, adding notes, and visualizing progress with the growth of a virtual tree.
 To create a seamless user experience, we used technologies like:

 * Languages: Javascript, HTML, and CSS
-* Frontend: React/Node.js
+* Frontend: React
-* Backend: MongoDB, Express, and Nodemailer
+* Backend: Node.js, Express.js , and Nodemailer (for sending emails)
 * Database: MongoDB
 * Hosting: Render